Reggie McClain, the Mariners’ newest pitcher, spent his offseason driving for Uber Eats in Phoenix

 “It was 206 number and I didn’t have it saved,” McClain said.
 “So I was thinking, ‘Should I answer it or not?’
 Something told me I should answer it.
 So I did, and he told me, and I was like, ‘Oh wow, I just got called up.’”

-It a few minutes for it to register with McClain before he realized he should be calling people.
+It took a few minutes for it to register with McClain before he realized he should be calling people.
 He called his mother, who normally is the one that answers the phone.
 But she didn’t.
-So he called his father and other friends to tell them the news before finally get a call from his mom.
+So he called his father and other friends to tell them the news before finally getting a call from his mom.

 “She was kind of sad because she missed my phone call being the first one I was going to tell,” he said.
 “My dad actually told her.”